 At the equator, the Coriolis force is non-existent.
 North of the equator (northern hemisphere) the deflection is to the right.
 South of the equator (southern hemisphere) the deflection is to the left.
 Without getting into the complicated math and physics, this deflection is a result of the Earth’s rotation and has different magnitudes depending on how close or far you are away from the poles and the equator.
-As you move closer to the equator, the Coriolis force weakens.
-Keep in mind that at the equator the Coriolis force has no affect on any object.
+As you move closer to the equator, the Coriolis force weakens and become unnoticeable.

-On the Earth, hurricanes and pressure systems move hundreds of miles over a period of days and they are most certainly affected by the Coriolis force.
+Hurricanes and pressure systems move hundreds of miles over a period of days, and they are most certainly affected by the Coriolis force.
 In a low pressure system, air flows towards the center and as it does so, it is deflected to the right in the northern hemisphere and to the left in the southern hemisphere.
 If the Earth were to stop rotating, there would be no deflection and the low pressure system would quickly equalize as the air rushed towards the center.
 However, on a rotating Earth the air keeps getting deflected away from the center which causes the low pressure system to spin counter-clockwise in the northern hemisphere and clockwise in the southern hemisphere.

 So in the case of a toilet, take a look and observe which way the water jets into the bowl and see if your toilet bowl is perfectly round.
 Chances are the water enters at an angle, no matter how slight, and the bowl itself is elliptical.
 All you need is a small rotation of water spin at the start and as the water empties towards the bottom of the toilet/sink, it will begin to rotate faster due to the narrowing of the drain (same principal as when an ice skater pulls their arms in towards their body; they spin faster).